milesbolton/milesbolton.github.io/docs/canucks-uniform-record-2023-24/README.md

 See above for details.

 ### Skills and approaches I used, where I grew most during the project
-I continue to feel more comfortable and confident using Pandas and HTML.
+I continue to feel more comfortable and confident using Pandas, HTML and Flourish interactivity.
 I think I've grown a lot in working with data sets and analyzing them in Pandas over the summer.
 There's still way more I can learn, but I'm happy with what I've accomplished so far.

 ### Things I tried or wanted to do, but did not have the skills or time to
 I really wanted to do something with ai2html or interactive scrollytelling, but that was way too ambitious given the timeframe I had to finish this project.
 I've kept my failed ai2html files in a folder here.